 - Summit Pisang Peak at 6091 m.

-- Explore the Annapurna region with magnificent views of Tilicho peak and Annapurna ranges.
+- Explore the Annapurna region with magnificent views of the Tilicho peak and Annapurna ranges.

-- Thorang La passes at 5416 m –highest pass of the world.
+- Thorang La passes at 5416 m –the highest pass in the world.

 - Famous pilgrimage site-Muktinath at 3800 m.

 Group size: 2-12 person